ValentineStone/valentinestone.github.io/bio/engineer.md

 Windows going at it.
 That.
 Was.
 Painful.

-To be honest I actually didnt manage to pull it off at the time, and, just for the record, I actully never installed Gentoo since than because within a couple of years I found my peace in the fight of Arch.
+To be honest I actually didnt manage to pull it off at the time, and, just for the record, I actually never installed Gentoo ever since than, for within a couple of years I found my love and peace in the light of our lord and saviour Arch.

+Anhow I got myself this book and it became my guide in all things linux for my early linux days, however at this point I slowly started transitioning to online resources, at first I would print them out tho 🤦

 <img style="max-height:280px" src="b7.jpg">